AIWared: A Universal Framework for Awareness Assessment

 2.1 Awareness as a Measurable Construct

-Awareness is defined here as the capacity for differentiated, responsive interaction with an environment, irrespective of substrate.
-This distinction sets it apart from "consciousness," which includes subjective experience and the so-called "hard problem."
-Functional approaches justify decomposing awareness into observable components.
+Awareness, for the purposes of this paper, is taken to be the capacity for differentiated and responsive interaction with an environment, regardless of substrate.
+This is distinct from the often confounding term “consciousness” which implicates subjective experience and the so-called “hard problem” of consciousness.
+Functional approaches to consciousness are further justified by the desire to decompose awareness into operationally observable components.

 2.2 Universal Awareness Quotient (AQ)